kyma-incubator/reconciler/README.md

 ## 9.3 Pre-requisite components

-In Kyma 1 was agreed that particular components will be installed first (so called `pre-requisites`).
-A common Kyma component can expect that these pre-requisites are available when it gets deployed.
-To avoid bigger refactorings of existing Kyma components, the reconciler takes care that these pre-requisites are still supported in Kyma 2.
-The reconciler installs pre-requisites before common Kyma components will be deployed.
+In Kyma release 1.x, particular components (called "prerequisites") were installed first.
+Any common Kyma component can expect that these prerequisites are available when it is deployed.
+To avoid major refactoring for Kyma 2.x, the reconciler takes care of this task and installs the prerequisites before common Kyma components are deployed. components will be deployed.

 Pre-requisites are: